phanumat/Documentation/smartapp-developers-guide/routines.rst

 Each Routine can be configured to do certain things.
 For example, when "I'm Back!" executes, you can set the Mode to "Home", unlock doors, adjust the thermostat, etc.

-Routines exist for each Location in a SmartThings account.
+Routines exist for each Location in a PEA HiVE account.

 ----